casper-ecosystem/casper-js-sdk/resources/migration-guide-v2-v5.md

 ### 8. **Casper Network utility**

-`CasperNetwork` is a class designed to facilitate interaction with the Casper blockchain.
-It provides methods for creating and submitting various types of transactions, including delegation, undelegation, redelegation, transfers, contract calls, and session-based transactions.
+`CasperNetwork` is a class designed to provide a consistent interface for functionality that varies between `Casper 1.x` and `Casper 2.x`.
+It offers methods for creating and submitting a variety of transactions, including `delegation`, `undelegation`, `redelegation`, `transfers`, `contract calls`, and `session-based` transactions.
+This utility helps minimize the need for conditional logic in your code, ensuring backward and forward compatibility with both Casper `1.x` and `2.x`.

 ## Usage